Search

 Short and sweet: The most important tips for Methodology in Horizon Europe Excellence

-7. Your concept choice is crucial for the choice of approach and methodology.
+• Your concept choice is crucial for the selection of approach and methodology.

-13. Good to know: Evaluators review under time pressure.
+• It’s good to know that evaluators review under time pressure.
 They sometimes come from other disciplines and are not always experts in every aspect.
-If the proposal is easy to read, this will create a positive mood, which can certainly impact the evaluation of your proposal.
+If the proposal is easy to read, this will create a positive mood, which can certainly impact its evaluation.

 *Excursus: What characterizes a multi-actor approach?